erusseil/PISN-classification/README.md

 --> Keep only points marqued as detected boolean

---> Add pair instabilities to your dataset
+--> Add PISNe to your dataset

 Once every filter is applied, you get a final (also optional) step where we check object 'completeness'.
 It means that if a given object has less than a minimum of points (to be inputed) in each of the chosen passband, then it is removed from the final dataset.